AdaCore/spark2014/docs/ug/spark_2014.rst

 |SPARK|, and the marker [|SPARK|] is used to denote that a feature is specific
 to |SPARK|.
 Both the |GNAT Pro| compiler and |GNATprove| analyzer support all features listed here.

+Some code snippets presented in this section are available in the example called ``gnatprove_by_example`` distributed with the |SPARK| toolset.
+It can be found in the ``share/examples/spark`` directory below the directory where the toolset is installed, and can be accessed from the IDE (either GPS or GNATBench) via the :menuselection:`Help --> SPARK --> Examples` menu item.

 Language Restrictions
 =====================